Ronnie R. Campbell: Political career

 Campbell was sworn into office on January 2, 2019, a week before the 2019 legislative session started.

 2020–21 United States election protests

-Campbell was one of three GOP delegates in Virginia that sent a letter to Vice President Pence asking him to throw out the state's election results, which gave Joe Biden the win and Virginia's 13 electoral votes.
+Campbell was one of three GOP delegates in Virginia that sent a letter to Vice President Pence asking him to delay the certification of the state's election results, which gave President-elect Joe Biden the win and Virginia's 13 electoral votes, until an audit of the election could be completed.
 The letter included two co-signers, Del.
-Mark Cole (R-Fauquier) and Del.
-Dave LaRock (R-Loudoun), requesting “a stay of any designation of Presidential Electors from our state until such time as a comprehensive forensic audit of the November 3, 2020, election has taken place to determine the actual winner.”
+Dave LaRock (R-Loudoun) and Del.
+Mark Cole (R-Spotsylvania), requesting “a stay of any designation of Presidential Electors from our state until such time as a comprehensive forensic audit of the November 3, 2020, election has taken place to determine the actual winner.”
+On January 13, a Virginia Circuit Court issued a consent order agreeing with one of the major points of the letter, that the conduct of the 2020 election was contrary to Virginia law.

 Personal life and death

 Campbell died of cancer on December 13, 2022, at the age of 68.
 Campbell was succeeded in the House of Delegates by his wife Ellen, who won a January 2023 special election.
 They had five children.